Dir: Tom Hooper

 The women largely do better, though I regret to say I didn't find myself a fan of young Isabelle Allen, who plays Cosette as a child.
 Anne Hathaway is going to win this year's Best Supporting Actress Oscar, based on 'I Dreamed a Dream', and while it is one of the most impressive things in the film, it is just four minutes.
 This isn't to say that she's bad in the rest of the film, she's not, but it's not exactly revelatory work, and the rest of her performance is put in the shade by her featured song.
 Fantine, at least, gets a proper character arc during her fifteen or twenty minutes of screen time, the same can't really be said for her daughter Cosette.
 I'm not sure if any of the older Cosette's storyline from the stage has been cut for the film, but she feels woefully underdeveloped, and that leaves the romance plot of the second half floundering, despite a perfectly fine performance and pretty singing voice from Amanda Seyfried.
 Among the female cast the standout for me is perhaps Samantha Barks, making her film debut as Eponine, a role she has also played on stage.
 She makes her two featured songs two of the film's most moving moments, and I really hope this isn't the end of her screen career.

 The one thing that Tom Hooper really does right with Les Misérables, and which almost makes the film worth seeing despite its many problems, is that he has all the actors sing live on set, rather than mime to pre-recorded tracks.
-This absolutely achieves the stated aim of having the songs be very much in the moment, and it immeasurably benefits the performances.
-This is best seen in 'I Dreamed a Dream' and 'On My Own', which prick at the emotions because of how in the moment the actresses seem, and how emotional their performances are, and in 'Do You Hear the People Sing?' which is truly rousing.
+This absolutely achieves the stated aim of having the songs be very much of the moment, and it immeasurably benefits the performances.
+This is best seen in 'I Dreamed a Dream' and 'On My Own', which prick at the emotions thanks to the rawness of the performances of Anne Hathaway and Samantha Barks respectively, and in 'Do You Hear the People Sing?' which is truly rousing.

 Les Misérables is aggravating, there's the ghost of a great epic here; of something with scope, power and resonance, but it's lost in a miasma of abysmal directorial decisions by someone who seems totally unsuited to the job, which makes the moments and performances that do shine through all the more frustrating.